Skip to main content

 end

-Note that this namespace collision between custom resources and subresources occurs with properties that are not also being immediately used, and so this fails as well:
+Note that this namespace collision between custom resources and subresources occurs with properties that aren’t also being immediately used, and so this fails as well:

 property :mode, String